SanPen/GridCal/README.md

 gce.save_file(my_grid, "my_file_2.gridcal")
 ```

-In the case of saving a model in CGMES mode, we need to specify some things:
+In the case of saving a model in CGMES mode, we need to specify some extra parameters.
+To simplify we can use the API function `save_cgmes_file`:

 ```python
 import GridCalEngine.api as gce